Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 1V/470uS worst, 1V/230uS typically.

-This increases the frequency to; 500Hz - 1KHz. (this is a useful frequency range but the circuit board - see below will need to be made stiffer by adding mounting holes)
+This increases the frequency to 500Hz - 1KHz.
+(This is a useful frequency range, but the circuit board - see below will need to be made stiffer by adding mounting holes.)

-Holding capacitors time constant;
+Holding the capacitors' time constant;

 - Check to see the A/D sampling rate can be reduced and if so can the input series resistor be increased?
 Thereby increasing time constant.
 Unfortunately the microprocessor's datasheet gives no indication that this is possible.

-- But the number of bits accuracy can be sacrificed so that the input impedance can be increased.
+- But the number of bits of accuracy can be sacrificed so that the input impedance can be increased.

 We need another solution and later on another solution does come to mind.
 See the last circuit that is at the bottom of this page.
 The solution may be;

-The hold capacitor loading resistors have been moved to a high voltages so that a more constant and small bleed current discharges those capacitors.
+The hold capacitor loading resistors have been moved to high voltages so that a more constant and small bleed current discharges those capacitors.

-The hold capacitor loading resistors have been moved to a high voltages so that a more constant and small bleed current discharges those capacitors.
+The hold capacitor loading resistors have been moved to high voltages so that a more constant and small bleed current discharges those capacitors.

-- We do not know what the firmware in the Xbee module does but we do know that Vref can be; 1.8V to VCC, 12 bits and 2K series resistors are recommended for the microcontroller.
+- We do not know what the firmware in the XBee module does but we do know that Vref can be; 1.8V to VCC, 12 bits and 2K series resistors are recommended for the microcontroller.
 But the module data sheets specifies; 4K7 and 10 bits accuracy.

 - From the microcontroller data sheet, We can calculate that the A/D's input current that would case a quarter bit error is; 375nA=3V/(4000*2K).